Object SLAM-Based Active Mapping and Robotic Grasping: Introduction

-To address these problems, we in this paper propose an active mapping framework for robotic grasping based on our previous object SLAM \cite{wu2020eao}.
-The framework leverages cylinders and cubes to approximate unknown objects and fuses object pose estimation into a joint optimization process, achieving simultaneously object and camera pose estimation.
-We also propose an object-drive exploration strategy to actively perceive the object to eliminate the uncertainty caused by partial observation and noises of object pose estimation.
+To address these problems, we propose an active mapping framework for robotic grasping and object manipulation.
+The framework approximates unknown objects using cylinders and cubes and combines object pose estimation into a joint optimization process, achieving simultaneous object and camera pose (the camera is fixed with the robot arm manipulator) estimation to realize global perception.
+In addition, we suggest an object-drive exploration strategy to actively perceive the environment to reduce the uncertainty introduced by incomplete observation and noise associated with object pose estimation.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We extend the object pose estimation algorithm based on our previous work \cite{wu2020eao}, making it more robust and accurate, suitable for robotic grasping. \item We propose an object-driven exploration strategy that takes into account the completeness of object observation and pose estimation uncertainty, which significantly improves the accuracy of the generated object map. \item To the best of our knowledge, we for the first time combine the object SLAM with an object-driven exploration strategy, achieving very accurate object mapping and complex robotic grasping.
-Project page \url{https://yanmin-wu.github.io/project/active-mapping/} \end{itemize}
+The contributions are summarized as follows: \begin{itemize}[topsep=5pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We extend the object pose estimation algorithm based on our previous work \cite{wu2020eao}, making it more robust and accurate, suitable for robotic grasping. \item We present an object-driven exploration strategy that takes into consideration the completeness of object observations and the uncertainty associated with pose estimate, which significantly improves the accuracy of the actively-generated object map. \item To the best of our knowledge, this is the first time an object SLAM is combined with an object-driven exploration strategy, achieving extremely accurate object mapping, complex robotic grasping, and object placement tasks.
+Additional experiments and videos are available on our project page \url{https://yanmin-wu.github.io/project/active-mapping/}. \end{itemize}